timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART A-AIR COMMERCE AND SAFETY/subpart iii-safety/CHAPTER 447-SAFETY REGULATION/CHAPTER 447-SAFETY REGULATION.md

   * (4) ORGANIZATION.—The term "organization" means a firm, partnership, corporation, company, association, joint-stock association, or governmental entity.

   * (5) ORGANIZATION DESIGNATION AUTHORIZATION; ODA.—The term "Organization Designation Authorization" or "ODA" means an authorization by the FAA under section 44702(d) for an organization composed of 1 or more ODA units to perform approved functions on behalf of the FAA.

+* (d) AUDITS.—

+  * (1) IN GENERAL.—The Administrator shall perform a periodic audit of each ODA unit and its procedures.

+  * (2) DURATION.—An audit required under paragraph (1) shall be performed with respect to an ODA holder once every 7 years (or more frequently as determined appropriate by the Administrator).

+  * (3) RECORDS.—The ODA holder shall maintain, for a period to be determined by the Administrator, a record of—

+    * (A) each audit conducted under this subsection; and

+    * (B) any corrective actions resulting from each such audit.

+* (e) FEDERAL AVIATION SAFETY ADVISORS.—

+  * (1) IN GENERAL.—In the case of an ODA holder, the Administrator shall assign FAA aviation safety personnel with appropriate expertise to be advisors to the ODA unit members that are authorized to make findings of compliance on behalf of the Administrator.
+The advisors shall—

+    * (A) communicate with assigned unit members on an ongoing basis to ensure that the assigned unit members are knowledgeable of relevant FAA policies and acceptable methods of compliance; and

+    * (B) monitor the performance of the assigned unit members to ensure consistency with such policies.

+  * (2) APPLICABILITY.—Paragraph (1) shall only apply to an ODA holder that is—

+    * (A) a manufacturer that holds both a type and a production certificate for—

+      * (i) transport category airplanes with a maximum takeoff gross weight greater than 150,000 pounds; or

+      * (ii) airplanes produced and delivered to operators operating under part 121 of title 14, Code of Federal Regulations, for air carrier service under such part 121; or

+    * (B) a manufacturer of engines for an airplane described in subparagraph (A).

+* (f) COMMUNICATION WITH THE FAA.—Neither the Administrator nor an ODA holder may prohibit—

+  * (1) an ODA unit member from communicating with, or seeking the advice of, the Administrator or FAA staff; or

+  * (2) the Administrator or FAA staff from communicating with an ODA unit member.

 ### §44737.
 Helicopter fuel system safety
 * (a) PROHIBITION.—